 Medication isn’t typically an option as so many children “grow out” of this disorder.
 However, if the underlying cause is due to a comorbidity, such as adhd, then medication would be appropriate.

 Do you have any experience with conduct disorder ?
+Would you like more information about disorders ?
 Let us know in the comments !